Members of the Board

 Thuya is a dynamic and motivated young man born in 1979 in Bagan.
 He has a Bachelor of Arts and worked for many years as a tour guide, travel agent and in marketing.
 At the moment he works for the French Embassy in Yangon in the Visa Section.

-Thuya is managing and coordinating our schools‘ projects since 2010.
-He strongly feels committed to promote education in Myanmar through sustainable projects, and through his own initiative started a charitable library in his hometown Bagan.
+Thuya is our Project Manager and coordinating our schools‘ projects since 2010.
+He strongly feels committed to promote education in Myanmar through sustainable projects.

 Htar Htar is a motivated young woman, born in 1981.
 She has a Bachelor in Business Administration and worked for many years in tourism and is managing her own travel agency since 2004.

-Since 2010, she is helping our foundation as field coordinator.
+Since 2010, she is helping our foundation as field coordinator and administrator.

 They help Scintillae Foundation with technical and operational support in order to successfully implement our projects :

-This German association is active since 2004 in the small city of Miarinarivo, giving children and young people from rural areas access to education.
-The association provides 80 children, who attend public schools in Miarinarivo, a safe lodging with dormitories, meals, clean water as well as medical care.
+This Association founded by Stefan Büschelberger is active since 2004 in the small city of Miarinarivo, giving children and young people from rural areas access to education.
+The association provides children, who attend public schools in Miarinarivo, a safe lodging with dormitories, meals, clean water as well as medical care.
 They also provide students pedagogical support, a library and offer them space for learning.